-Furthermore, export restrictions may be implemented based on United Nations Security Council resolutions, international treaties, and international export control frameworks, with the objective of preventing the proliferation of nuclear and other weapons of mass destruction (see the column below).
+Furthermore, export restrictions may be implemented based on United Nations Security Council resolutions, international treaties, and international export control frameworks, with the objective of preventing the proliferation of nuclear and other weapons of mass destruction.

 In the past, often exports were voluntarily restrained according to the demands of the importing country.
 As explained below, however, currently voluntary export restrictions including requests for such restrictions are now clearly prohibited by the Agreement on Safeguards.